rubencr14/rubencr14/README.md

 I am an eternal student of Artificial Intelligence with a deep-rooted passion for the hardcore mathematics that power foundational models.
 My primary obsession lies at the intersection of AI and **Computational Biology**, where I apply advanced machine learning techniques to accelerate **drug discovery** and **enzyme engineering**.

 Beyond the application layer, I am deeply fascinated by the theoretical foundations of deep learning.
-In my free time, I enjoy exploring differential geometry, particularly **tensor algebra**, **Riemannian manifolds**, and **parallel tensors**.
+In my free time, I enjoy exploring differential geometry, particularly **tensor algebra**, **Riemannian manifolds**, and **quantum operators**.
 Currently, I am moving down the stack to master hardware-level execution, writing custom kernels to understand the exact mechanics of GPU compute during training and inference.

 ---